Volvo B8RLE: United Kingdom

 The first example in the United Kingdom was delivered to Arriva Shires & Essex in 2014.
 As at January 2021, 88 have been delivered with Lothian Buses the largest purchaser with 45, 15 of which are fitted with Wright 13.2m bodywork for subsidiary company East Coast Buses with the remaining 30 fitted with 12.9m MCV eVoRa bodies.
 East Yorkshire Motor Services purchased 6 with MCV Evolution bodywork in late 2015–2016.
-Stagecoach in the Fens have 17 B8RLEs on the Wright Eclipse 3 and MCV eVoRa, and Trentbarton also have some on the Wright Eclipse 3 body, Stagecoach South Wales have recently received an order of 12 eVoRa bodies for their TrawsCymru work.
-Transport for Greater Manchester purchased 32 eVoRa bodies under the Bee Network. with 16 examples operated by First Manchester and other 16 operated by Stagecoach Manchester.
+Stagecoach East have 17 B8RLEs on the Wright Eclipse 3 and MCV eVoRa, and Trentbarton also have some on the Wright Eclipse 3 body, Stagecoach South Wales have recently received an order of 12 eVoRa bodies for their TrawsCymru work.
+Transport for Greater Manchester purchased 34 eVoRa bodies under the Bee Network. with 18 examples operated by First Manchester and other 16 operated by Stagecoach Manchester.
+Cardiff Bus received a batch of 20 with 10.8 metre MCV Evora bodywork in April 2026.

 South Korea

 Since 2015, several bus operators in Gyeonggi Province including subsidiaries of KD Transportation Group are purchasing B8RLE double-deckers with its bodywork by Daji Motors Enterprise Co.(大吉汽車 in Taiwan), in order to handle exceeding demands of several express bus lines covering Seoul metropolitan area.